See all Modules

 This is an exciting part of our work and one that we need to keep in mind.

-We need to know how to work in the enviornment of these human conditions in a gentle way, aware of our clients’ needs and their vulnerability: This is what makes a responsible, respectful and safe yoga therapist”
+We need to know how to work in the environment of these human conditions in a gentle way, aware of our clients’ needs and their vulnerability: This is what makes a responsible, respectful and safe yoga therapist”

 Montserrat G. Mukherjee C-IAYT